Queatz/vessel/README.md

 Vessel has a few fundamental underlying concepts that are neccessary to get to understand the language comprehensively.
 It is expressive.
 It only has a small subset of reserved characters - no keywords.

 Vessel neatly closes the gap between low and high level programming.
-It can be used for communicating with graphics cards as well as making beautiful interfaces.
+It can be used for communicating with graphics cards as well as making beautiful user interfaces.

 Main.v
 ```